 If anything, the time you dedicate to meeting yourself on your mat in self-directed practice is the most illuminating and fulfilling.

 These days there are hundreds of great books and online resources to aid self-practice.
-Here though, I encourage you to try it without these external influences, in favour of unearthing your inner guide.
+Here though, I encourage you to try it without these external influences, in favour of unearthing and trusting your inner guide.

 I hope these five tips serve you in your exploration:

 1. Begin where you are and take ownership